Health district to stop reporting meatpacking cases

 "We had been awaiting clarification on these statements from Governor Ricketts," the post said.
 "Until clarification is received, we will not be releasing Tyson information until further notice, or until we hear otherwise that we may do so."

 The last update from the Elkhorn Logan Valley district had 96 cases at the Tyson plant as of a week ago.
-The company on Monday announced plans to shut down the plant temporarily.
+The company announced plans Monday to shut down the plant temporarily.

 Elkhorn Logan Valley appears to be the only health district so far to stop reporting meatpacking cases.

+On Thursday, Ricketts said health departments can release case information about specific businesses if they choose to, but he said his guidance is that they should only do so if they can verify it and the business signs off on it.

-The Lincoln-Lancaster County Health Department on Wednesday reported case numbers for the Smithfield plant in Crete and the smaller one in Lincoln.
+The Lincoln-Lancaster County Health Department has been reporting case numbers for the Smithfield plant in Crete and the smaller one in Lincoln, and it said it will continue to.

+"There are no HIPAA violations discussing aggregate numbers from an outbreak area," the health department said in an emailed statement.
+"We will continue to report the number of Lancaster County residents who test positive and can be traced to the plants."

-Public Health Solutions, the health district that includes Saline County, also updated case numbers for the Crete plant in a news release sent Wednesday night.
+Public Health Solutions, the health district that includes Saline County, also has been reporting specific case numbers for the Crete Smithfield plant.

 There are 139 employees of the Crete plant who live in that district with COVID-19 and 104 in Lancaster County so far.
 Lancaster County also has reported another 70 cases of family members or close contacts of those employees.